 This course introduces pharmacy practice and the technician’s role in a variety of pharmacy settings.
 Topics include medical terminology and abbreviations, law and ethics, prescription and medication orders, patient safety and quality assurance.
 This course also focuses on pharmaceutical business terminology, record keeping, inventory-control systems, reference materials, and employability skills.
 PREREQUISITE: Admission to the Pharmacy Technician program

-This course prepares the learner to enlarge and reduce formulas and solve proportions, dilutions, alligations, and other calculations pertinent to the preparation of pharmaceuticals using metric, apothecary, avoirdupois, and household measuring systems.
+This course prepares the learner to conduct conversions and other calculations pertinent to the preparation of pharmaceuticals using metric, apothecary, and household measuring systems, as well as temperature and time.
+The course also focuses on medication doses, volumes, and flow rates.
 PREREQUISITE: Admission to the Pharmacy Technician program

-In this course, students will have the opportunity to experience the daily activities of a pharmacy technician in a hospital pharmacy setting.
-Students will learn how medication orders are prepared, processed, and delivered along with maintaining medication inventory in several areas, interacting with other medical staff and following policies and procedures of the hospital and pharmacy.
-PREREQUISITES: Admission to the Pharmacy Technician program, 31536303 Pharmaceutical Calculations COREQUISITES: 31536308 Pharmacy Parenteral Admixtures and 31536309 Pharmacy Community Clinical.
+In this course, students will have the opportunity to experience the daily activities of a pharmacy technician in a pharmacy setting.
+Students will learn how medication orders are prepared, processed, and delivered along with maintaining medication inventory in several areas, interacting with other medical staff and following policies and procedures This course prepares the learner to apply policies and procedures in the pharmacy, process prescriptions, and maintain patient medical histories.
+PREREQUISITE: Admission to the Pharmacy Technician program and COREQUISITES: 10536141 Introduction to Pharmacy and 10536143 Pharmacy Lab Skills

 Choose a campus to view contact information, or for general assistance, please contact us.